 The Oracle back-end requires the Oracle OCI client library. (libclntsh.so).
-The location of this library is specified relative to the ORACLE_HOME value in the operating system environment.
+The location of this library is specified relative to the ORACLE\HOME value in the operating system environment.
+CLSQL has tested successfully using the client library from Oracle 9i and Oracle 10g server installations as well as Oracle's 10g Instant Client library.